openshift/cluster-version-operator/docs/dev/operators.md

 `0000_70_cluster-samples-operator_*` - each component will execute in parallel to the others, preserving the order of tasks within the component.

-Ordering is most important during upgrades, where some components rely on another component being updated first.
+Ordering is only applied during upgrades, where some components rely on another component being updated first.
 As a convenience, the CVO guarantees that components at an earlier run level will be created or updated before your component is invoked.
 Note however that components without `ClusterOperator` objects defined may not be fully deployed when your